lucifercr07/liota-edge-intelligence/liota/core/Readme.md

 ```
 buffering = Buffering(queue_size=-1,data_drain_size=10, draining_frequency=1)
 ```
-will create a queueing mechanism with infinite size and drop_behaviour need not be set in this case, data_drain_size and draining_frequency can be any positive integer.
+will create a queueing mechanism with infinite size and drop_behaviour by default is true, data_drain_size and draining_frequency can be any positive integer.
 For queue with size 3 and drop_oldest behaviour set to true,
 ```
-offlineQ = offlineQueue(queue_size=3, drop_oldest=True, draining_frequency=1)
+buffering = Buffering(queue_size=3, drop_oldest=True, draining_frequency=1)
 ```
 As the publish message arrives the queue will be like this after 3 publish message arrive:
 ```